Absence from the Course

 What is the Pastoral Advisor Scheme?

-This is a support system which complements the support available from Colleges, the Welfare Team or from other agencies such as the University Counselling Service.
-Students are allocated into groups with a Pastoral Advisor at the start of Year 4 and can seek help or guidance from their Pastoral Advisor at any stage during their clinical course.
+This is a support system which complements the support elsewhere in Cambridge, such as Colleges, the Welfare Team or from other agencies such as the University Counselling Service.
+Students can seek help or guidance from any Pastoral Advisor at any stage during their clinical course.
+The list of Pastoral Advisors can be accessed through the MedEd Welfare page.
+Please note that this is a password protected host site for Cambridge University staff and students.

 Who are the Pastoral Advisors?